easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Testing.md

 2. For best practices visit [this](https://www.betterspecs.org/) page.

 #### Controller tests
-Use RSpec types for what they purpose.
-Avoid to test behaviour of job throuht controller test for example.
-If you need to test job - use `:job` test.
-In controller test just behaviour in controller, not what services, jobs or models do.
+Be mindful of the different RSpec types and their purpose when writing tests.
+Avoid testing behaviour of jobs using a controller test for example.
+If you need to test a job - use `type: :job` test.
+Controller tests should only test what the controller is responsible for, specifically:
-Controller tests should do
-* rendered templates
+* templates rendering (not their content)
 * redirects
-* instance variables assigned in the controller to be shared with the view
+* instance variables assigned in the controller to be shared with views
 * cookies sent back with the response

-So if there is job performed or service called, controller test should just test that they are performed or called, not about what they do.
+So if there is a job performed or a service called, controller tests should test that they are performed or called with correct parameters, not their implementation.

 ### Structure